OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 }
 ```

 Now that you've defined the dialog UI, you can write the code that makes it actually do something.
-Create a file in the **settings** folder named **dialog.js** and add the following code.
+Create a file in the **./src/settings** folder named **dialog.js** and add the following code.
 Note that this code uses jQuery to register events and uses the `messageParent` function to send the user's choices back to the caller.

 ```js
 (function(){